jgnibo/data_challenge_22x/README.md

 Please view the machine learning jupyter notebook [here](./src/notebooks/superstore_ml.ipynb) (`src/notebooks/superstore_ml.ipynb`)

 I first performed some EDA using basic pandas functions.
 I wanted to separate the data from individual identities, so I dropped identity-linked columns (such as name) amongst others.
 After I completed the EDA, I used sklearn to implement several different regression models in an effort to predict sales based on a variety of features.
-The most successful model was a random forest regressor with a MAD of 81.6.
+The most successful model was a random forest regressor with a MAD of 53.78 and a cross val score of 72.6%.